Metalseal vs Liquasil Lite: Choosing the Right Roof Coating System

 However, they are intended for different types of projects and should not be considered interchangeable.

-The selection of the correct system depends on the condition of the roof, the objectives of the project, and the level of assurance required.
+The appropriate choice depends on the condition of the roof, the objectives of the project, and the level of assurance required.

 - BBA Approved